jtrutwin-zz/jqbxAutoVoter/README.md

 # jqbxAutoVoter
 jQuery AutoVoter for JQBX

-1. Edit the configuration variables on the top of the file - they should be self explanator.
+1. Edit the configuration variables on the top of the file - they should be self explanatory.

 djsIHate will be anyone that gets a down vote (in our room down votes are a sign of respect).